 How can I deal with arthritic knees during exercise?

 Our knees are major load-bearing joints in our body and can react to excessive loading.
-If you’re running, you need to make sure you have good supportive footwear that will absorb some of the impact or adding a cushioned insole on a temporary basis.
-If you’re cycling, then ensure your seat height is properly adjusted.
+If you’re running, you need to make sure you have good supportive footwear that will absorb some of the impact, or try adding a cushioned insole on a temporary basis.
+If you’re cycling, ensure your seat height is properly adjusted.
 If you’re weight training, don't use weights that are so heavy that you end up putting too much pressure on your joints.
 Particularly if you’re doing squats or lunges - check your technique and make sure your knees doesn’t go over your toes!

 I am experiencing pain in both feet, which my GP says is tendonitis.
 Which exercises would help to stretch out the tendons and get rid of the problem?

 It might not be a case of needing to stretch the tendons.
 Insoles can have a massive impact on the type of problem that you describe.
 A podiatrist or physio would do a full assessment to see exactly which tendon is being affected and why.
 It may be due to the way you stand, your shoes, muscle weakness or other reasons.
 If indicated, they can have a bespoke insole made for you and then advise how to tackle any of the specific problems they identify.
 It’s also probably best to avoid high heels if you wear them - it's amazing how many people continue to wear heels with this sort of problem.
 See our article Top tips for taking care of your feet for more information.

 I have had muscle pain in my arms for a few months now – could it be tennis elbow?